Contexter/LocalAgent/README.md

 ## License

 This project is released under the MIT licence.
 Third‑party models and libraries may have their own licences—please review them before use in production.

+## Binaries

+Prebuilt macOS arm64 binaries are published on tagged releases (`v*.*.*`).

+- Artifact: `AgentService-macos-arm64.tar.gz` (contains the `AgentService` executable)
+- Requirements when using llama backend:
+  - `brew install llama.cpp` (ensures `libllama` is present at runtime)
+  - Or build `llama.cpp` from source and make its `llama` library discoverable via `DYLD_LIBRARY_PATH` or install path
+- Legal: This repository uses MIT‑licensed code.
+Model weights and `llama.cpp` carry their own licences; ensure compliance if redistributing.